csoroz/CIPs/CIP-1694/README.md

 * a 'Yes'/'No'/'Abstain' vote

 For SPOs and DReps, the number of votes that are cast (whether 'Yes', 'No' or 'Abstain') is proportional to the Lovelace that is delegated to them at the point the action is checked for ratification.
-For constitututional committee members, each member has one vote.
+For constitututional committee members, each current committee member has one vote.
+Votes from unregistered SPOs or DReps count as having zero stake.

 > **Warning** 'Abstain' votes are not included in the "active voting stake".
 >